orbitdb/orbit-db-cli/README.md

   set <database> <key> <value>       Set a value of a key in KeyValue database

 Options:
   -h, --help  Show help                                                [boolean]
 ```

-`orbit-db` will create a data directory at `./orbitdb` that contains orbitdb's local data files, keys and the data blocks of IPFS.
-Each database is saved under IPFS peer ID, eg. database `hello` is saved in `./orbitdb/QmchYcbnNYgJZNapnkHZTWHXJiNVgBp6T7KpoL381nUon5/hello.orbitdb`.
-The IPFS peer ID is used to determine the *owner* of the database.
+### Data Directories and Paths

+By default, `orbit-db` creates a data directory `./orbitdb` under which metadata of databases is stored along with the actual data blocks saved in IPFS.
+The metadata can be found under `./orbitdb/QmFoo/database.orbitdb` for each database.
+The data blocks saved in IPFS are in `./orbitdb/ipfs`.

+To use another `orbit-db` data directory (as opposed to the default `./orbitdb`), set `ORBITDB_PATH` environment variable to point to the desired data directory.
+Eg. run the CLI with `ORBITDB_PATH=/path/orbitdb orbitdb ...`

+ To use `orbit-db` with an existing IPFS data repository, set the `IPFS_PATH` environment variable to the desired IPFS repository path.
+Eg. run the CLI with `IPFS_PATH=/path/to/ipfs orbitdb ...`

 ## Demo